kos-lang/kos/doc/modules.md

 Returns contents of an environment variable.

-If the environment variable does not exist, returns the `default_value` value.
+If the environment variable does not exist, returns `default_value`.

 Example: